Travimadox/STM32SESNSEHAT/SESNSEHATSETUP.md

 - Keil MicroVision:
-  You can download it [here](https://www.keil.com/) **Note**: This isa paid IDE,however a free version is also available.
+  You can download it [here](https://www.keil.com/) **Note**: This is a paid IDE,however a free version is also available.

 Please note, the codebase is written in C. However, contributions in C++ or Embedded Rust are welcome.